General Administration of Customs

+The agency is headed by a minister.
+The seat is currently vacant.
+The most recent minister was Yu Jianhua, appointed in May 2022, before his December 2024 death.

 Customs emblem

 The emblem was designed by a customs officer named Chen Tiebao (陈铁保) in 1951.
 The emblem consists of a golden key and the Caduceus of Hermes, crossing with each other.
 It was officially adopted on 1 October 1953.
 The emblem was not used from 1966 to 1985, as it was considered "too capitalist".